kbtanvir/billing-tracker-system/README.md

-# Simple hosting solution
+# "As Pay As You Go" billing system

-As pay as you go billing system. fully containerized.
+As pay as you go billing system. fully containerized and deployable to any vps

 ## Technologies Used